dileepIITRPR/Games-in-C-Language/README.md

 Gun kills Snake (Obviously), Water Kills Gun (Gun is damaged by water).

-– A Number Guessing Game -> This is multiplayer game. we need to guess a number between 1 to 100, if the answered number is lower than the right answer then computer will prompt "please enter greater Number" and if it is greater then "please enter lower number" on the basis of these hints we have to guess the right number.
+– A Number Guessing Game -> This is multiplayer game. we need to guess a number between 1 to 100, if the answered number is lower than the right answer then computer will prompt "greater Number please" and if it is greater then "lower number please" on the basis of these hints we have to guess the right number.
 At last program outputs our number of guesses.
 Whoever uses least guesses wins the game